 The bottom line for high quality backlinks is that they’re intended to improve a user’s overall experience.

-Keep your offsite SEO strategy ripe with high quality backlinks, and avoid those low quality backlinks like the plague.
-If you’re ever concerned about the makeup of your current backlink profile, or if you’re interested in auditing your current link building efforts, use a tool like Open Site Explorer to analyze your backlinks and watch out for any low quality offenders.
+Keep your offsite SEO strategy ripe with high quality backlinks and avoid those low-quality backlinks like the plague.
+If you’re ever concerned about the makeup of your current backlink profile, or if you’re interested in auditing your backlinks or assessing your current link building strategies, use a tool like Open Site Explorer to analyze your backlinks and watch out for any low-quality offenders.
 It’s a good idea to clean up your profile from time to time, and actively work toward keeping your links as high quality as possible.

 How Spam Backlinks Can Harm SEO Rankings

 The fact that old spam backlinks harm rankings is old news.
 In fact, there are a number of different backlinks that are current today that harm the ranking on your website.
 Old spam backlinks simply add to the amount of people who wander away from your website due to the amount of spam backlinks coming from you.
 If you have these backlinks on your site, find them and get rid of them right away.
 They are most definitely hurting your rankings and pushing users away from your website and ultimately, your business.
 While you are in the site cleaning out these old backlinks, make sure you complete some further backlink maintenance.
 Google is paying attention closer than ever because their reputation depends on their ability to give their users the highest quality possible; you want your website to be part of their high-ranking algorithm.